 - Degree-Seeking candidates are admitted with the intent to complete the full master's program.
-Candidates are either fully admitted, or recommended for conditional acceptance, or acceptance on probation.
-Candidates not fully admitted will not be allowed to proceed beyond 12 credit hours of work toward a program in the Graduate School of Education until fully admitted. - Non-degree seeking candidates may complete up to 18 hours as part of a Non Degree Seeking Professional Development track. - The Fast Track program allows undergraduate students to take up to six hours a semester during the candidate's undergraduate junior and/or senior year.
+Candidates are either fully admitted, recommended for conditional acceptance, or accepted on probation. - Non-Degree seeking will not be allowed to proceed beyond 12 credit hours of work toward a program in the Graduate School of Education.
+An exception will be Non Degree Seeking Professional Development track candidates.
+These candidates may take up to 18 hours for Professional Development.

+• The Fast Track program allows undergraduate students to take up to six hours a semester during the candidate's undergraduate junior and/or senior year.
 A total of 12 hours is allowed in the program.
 No additional tuition is charged when total hours (undergraduate plus graduate) enrolled are between 12 and 18 hours each semester.